srikanthpolineni/flex-socket-io-master/README.md

 # flex-socket-io-master
-Socket version of Master server for Online Subsystem for flex
+NodeJS Socket version of Master server for Online Subsystem for flex